-First historical solutions in terms of exact ratio of infinite series were obtained by the Hopf-Cole transformation \cite{Ho-partial, Co-quasilinear}.
-A survey of exact solutions of the one-dimensional Burgers' equation with different boundary and initial conditions has been done by Benton and Platzman in \cite{Be-Pl-table}.
-During the last decades, numerical methods are the most used for studying Burgers' equations.
-One may cite a number of different numerical methods, including finite difference, finite element, spectral element, spline approximations, modified cubic B-splines collocation, hybrid numerical scheme, and so forth.
-For further examples, see Dhawan et al. \cite{Dh-Ka-contemporary}.
-Additionally, semi-analytical methods have been employed in the context of Adomian decomposition, as evidenced by Naghipour and Manafian \cite{Na-Ma-mathematical}, and in the approach of Zeidan et al. \cite{Ze-Ch-mathematical}.
-Furthermore, homotopy perturbation techniques have been utilized by Lal and Yadav \cite{La-Ya-approximate}, while variational iterations have been applied by Biazar and Aminikhah \cite{Bi-Am-exact}.
+The first historical solutions in terms of the exact ratio of infinite series were obtained through the Hopf-Cole transformation, as in \cite{Ho-partial, Co-quasilinear}.
+A review of exact solutions to the one-dimensional Burgers' equation with diverse boundary and initial conditions has been conducted by Benton and Platzman in \cite{Be-Pl-table}.
+In recent decades, numerical methods have become the predominant approach for studying Burgers' equations.
+A variety of numerical methods may be cited, including finite difference, finite element, spectral element, spline approximations, modified cubic B-splines collocation, hybrid numerical scheme, and so forth.
+Further examples are referenced in the work of Dhawan et al. \cite{Dh-Ka-contemporary}.
+Also, semi-analytical methods have been utilized in the context of Adomian decomposition, as demonstrated by Naghipour and Manafian \cite{Na-Ma-mathematical} and in the approach of Zeidan et al. \cite{Ze-Ch-mathematical}.
+Homotopy perturbation techniques have been employed by Lal and Yadav \cite{La-Ya-approximate}, while variational iterations have been utilized by Biazar and Aminikhah \cite{Bi-Am-exact}.
 Additionnally, the Lie symmetry technique has also been utilized for the symmetry reductions of coupled Burgers equations as in \cite{Os-al-approximate}.